Iain Coldham

-Iain Coldham is an organic chemist and Professor of Organic Chemistry at the University of Sheffield.
-He obtained his PhD from the University of Cambridge and conducted postdoctoral research in Austin, Texas, in 1989.
-Coldham's research areas include the intramolecular trapping of episulfonium ions with amine nucleophiles, the use of triisopropylsilyl enol ethers in organic synthesis, chiral organolithium chemistry, azomethine ylide cycloaddition, and natural product synthesis.
+Iain Coldham is an organic chemist and Emeritus Professor of Organic Chemistry at the University of Sheffield.
+He obtained his PhD from the University of Cambridge and conducted postdoctoral research in Austin, Texas (1989–1991).
+He was a lecturer and senior lecturer at the University of Exeter and moved to the University of Sheffield in 2003.
+Iain Coldham's research areas include chiral organolithium chemistry, azomethine ylide and nitrone dipolar cycloaddition reactions, and natural product synthesis.